prime-run/gemini.nvim/README.md

 -   **Seamless Integration**: Open a `gemini` CLI session in a floating or vertical split terminal without leaving Neovim.
 -   **Context-Aware**: Automatically pass the current file path or visual selection as context to your `gemini` commands.
 -   **Interactive Prompts**: Provides a `vim.ui.input`-based prompt to ask questions interactively.
--   **Customizable**: Configure the terminal width, command arguments, and window focus behavior.
+-   **Customizable**: Configure terminal appearance (width, position), command arguments, and window focus behavior.
--   **Singleton Terminal**: Manages a single terminal instance, with options to override, discard, or create new sessions.
+-   **Intelligent Focus**: Automatically enters insert mode when the terminal gains focus.
+-   **Seamless Control**: Manage the terminal with keymaps that work in both normal and insert mode, even from within the terminal itself.
+-   **Stateful Sessions**: Toggles terminal visibility without killing the process, and can manage multiple terminal instances.

 ## Requirements